 Videos previously presented at meetings will be considered as long as the authors have retained ownership of its copyright at the time of submission.
-Copyrighted background music cannot be used in the video without permission from the copyright owners.
-All accepted videos will become the property of Videoscopy.
-However, after being published in Videoscopy, the videos may be presented and viewed at scientific meetings, but may not be republished elsewhere.
+All accepted videos will become the property of VideoEndocrinologyTM.
+However, after being published in VideoEndocrinologyTM, the videos may be presented and viewed at scientific meetings, but may not be republished elsewhere.